mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/workplace-program.md

 # Mattermost Workplace Program

-To build friendships and stronger relationships within and across departments, Mattermost promotes several opportunities for staff members to connect with others across the organization.
+To foster friendships and stronger relationships within and across departments, Mattermost promotes several opportunities for staff members to connect with others across the organization.

 ## Social Activities